Winston-Lin/dziganto.github.io/_posts/2017-7-19-Python-Deep-Learning-Frameworks-1.md

 ## Summary
-Three of the most promising python deep learning frameworks - PyTorch, TensorFlow, and Theano - were introduced.
+Three of the leading Python deep learning frameworks - PyTorch, TensorFlow, and Theano - were introduced.
 In upcoming posts, I'll assess each on a number of dimensions including: ease of installation, usefulness of documentation, quality and breadth of the tutorials, how steep the learning curve is, and if there are key performance differences.
 Lastly, I'll conclude this series by building out a deep reinforcement learning project in each of the three frameworks.

 ## Next Time
 I'll walk you through the installation process of each framework and compare the relative ease or difficulty of getting each setup.